Houdanait/Houdanait.github.io/_pages/about.md

 I believe that we can create a better world through guided technological progress and informed mechanism design.
 I also love to interpret the world using econometrics and Bayesian statistics.

 I conduct research in labour economics, causal inference,  AI alignment, experimental design, behavioural economics and economic inequality.
-I am a member of the Stanford AI Alignment society, and as such, I also conduct research on AI safety to ensure the development of advanced AI will be safe and beneficial for all.
+I am a member of the Stanford AI Alignment group, and as such, I also conduct research on AI safety to ensure the development of advanced AI will be safe and beneficial for all.

 You can contact me at hnait at stanford dot edu.